NavigationContentFooter

 ip address show

-In addition, your server needs to be configured to accept RA (Router Advertisement).
-By default, your server will not accept to forward packets from an interface to another if it is automatically configured (through DHCPv6).
+Additionally, your server needs to be configured to accept RA (Router Advertisement).
+By default, your server will not forward packets from one interface to another if it is automatically configured (through DHCPv6).

-If you need to forward IPv6 packets and use an automated configuration, you will need to set your net.ipv6.conf.all.accept_ra to 2 in /etc/sysctl.conf.
+If you need to forward IPv6 packets and use an automated configuration, set net.ipv6.conf.all.accept_ra to 2 in /etc/sysctl.conf.
 This is useful for hypervisor hosts such as Proxmox.

 How to avoid DHCPv6 floods

-This triggers blocking of your server’s network port by our automatic protection, as it will be seen as a source of a UDP flood.
+In some cases, certain DHCPv6 clients may send several requests per second (especially dhcp6c).
+This can trigger blocking of your server’s network port by our automatic protection, as it will be seen as a source of a UDP flood.

 ip6tables -A OUTPUT -p udp --dport 547 -m limit --limit 10/min --limit-burst 5 -j ACCEPT